panzone/panz-crypto/README.md

 ##Square

 Square implements a Square attack on a reduced 5-round AES 128 bit.
 It utilises pAES for the generation of the cyphertexts.

+##CSPRNG

+This is an implementation of Blum Micali pseudorandom number generator.
+It requires gmp.